meltingice/CamanJS/README.md

 If you're looking for more information, <a href="http://blog.meltingice.net/programming/camanjs-javascript-image-manipulation/">here is a blog post</a> that describes the project some more.

+<h2>NodeJS Compatibility</h2>
+There is now a version of CamanJS that is made to work with NodeJS.
+It has all of the functionality of the normal browser version, including plugins.
+Take a look at the <a href="https://github.com/meltingice/CamanJS/tree/node">node branch</a> for more information.

 <h2>Block Renderer</h2>
 CamanJS now uses a block rendering system, which gives some notable benefits: